 Whew!
 You made it till the end.
 Told ya, there are so many places and experiences in Delhi.
 There are even more, but I had to finish the post at some point.
 If you are curious about other places and activities, don’t hesitate to drop a comment and I will give some extra suggestions 🙂

-I hope this list was useful for you.
+I hope this post has opened new unique places in Delhi to explore.
 Have you visited a spot which is not on the list?
 I will be happy to hear from you =)